davidzech/flashpatch/src/jflash/README.md

 Once a partition is full, we will mark the current partition as `VALID` and the next partition as `RECEIVE`.
 We will then rollup the latest values of the variables we have stored, and copy them to the `RECEIVE`ing partition.
 The number of copies variables will always be less than or equal to what was before.
 Then we will mark the `RECEIVE` page as `ACTIVE`, and mark the previoius page as `ERASING`, and issue a sector erase command.
 Upon erase, the header will contain the default value for `ERASED(-1)`

+### Reading Data

+Starting from the highest address of the active partition, scan upwards until we find the variable we are looking for.
+If not found, we return all `0xFF`.